anna-data-analytics/bellabeat-case-study/README.md

 RENAME TO `sleep_day`
 ```

-- I also noticed that there are records in the daily_activity table with TotalSteps = 0 which means some users did not track their steps every day.
+- I also noticed that there are records in the `daily_activity` table with `TotalSteps = 0`, which means some users did not track their steps every day.
 It is possible to have no fairly/lightly/very active time but not possible to have 0 steps a day.

 ```sql